laibaqaiser1/CareerFrame/replit.md

 ## Changelog

 Changelog:
+- July 14, 2025: Successfully implemented scroll-based animated background with CareerFrame logo SVG pattern - features frame outlines, zigzag career paths, focus points, and "CF" text indicators that move smoothly with scroll at 0.3x speed using fixed positioning and 0.12 opacity for professional appearance
 - January 10, 2025: Major layout overhaul - updated all website sections to use wider responsive containers (max-w-7xl with xl:px-12) for better screen space utilization on desktop displays, replacing narrow max-w-4xl/6xl constraints that caused excessive white space on larger monitors
 - January 8, 2025: Reduced early access spots from 500 to 10 people, updated all counters to show 9 spots remaining (1 joined), fixed localStorage caching issues, updated hero section text to "we're letting in 10 people first"
 - July 4, 2025: Restructured landing page with Coming Soon section at top followed by full website below for user exploration and product understanding before signup